GoogleContainerTools/skaffold/docs/content/en/docs/design/api.md

 ### Control API

 By default, [`skaffold dev`]({{< relref "/docs/workflows/dev" >}}) will automatically build artifacts, deploy manifests and sync files on every source code change.
-However, individual actions can be gated off by user input through the Control API.
+However, this behavior can be paused and individual actions can be gated off by user input through the Control API.

 With this API, users can tell Skaffold to wait for user input before performing any of these actions, even if the requisite files were changed on the filesystem.
 By doing so, users can "queue up" changes while